To estimate the cost of a ride, enter your pickup and drop-off locations into our fare estimator.

 To achieve this goal, prices for rides are dynamically calculated based on a variety of factors including route, time of day, ride type, number of available drivers, current demand for rides, and any local fees or surcharges.

-If your destination changes or a stop is added, the upfront price you saw won't apply anymore because the route has changed and the upfront price is for a specific chosen route.
+If your destination changes, a stop is added, or you attempt to abuse the Lyft Platform, the upfront price you saw won't apply anymore because the route has changed and the upfront price is for a specific chosen route.

 Passengers may see higher ride costs when there’s more demand for rides.
 If your upfront price is higher than expected, it might be busier than usual.

-If you add or change destinations mid-ride, you may see an itemized "Prime Time" charge in your receipt.
-This amount, normally included in your upfront price, is dynamically calculated based on ride demand at the time and place your ride was requested.
+If you add or change destinations mid-ride, you may see a higher charge in your receipt.
+This additional amount is calculated based on ride demand at the time and place your ride was requested.

 Ride charges are calculated before the ride.
 During your ride, if you change your destination, make multiple stops, or attempt to abuse the Lyft platform, we may cancel the fare quote and charge you a variable fare using our published rate card.